shionhonda/hippocampus-garden/content/blog/review_2021/index.md

 - Released in: December 2020
 - Accepted to: USENIX Security Symposium 2021

 This paper reveals a scary vulnarability of large language models: *it is possible to extract training data*.
-By querying the **GPT-2**, a large public language model trained on the dataset sourced from the Web, for many times and filtering the generated texts with a certain algorithm, the authors were able to extract sensitive data such as names, phone numbers, email addresses, 128-bit UUIDs, and IRC conversations.
+By querying the **GPT-2**, a large public language model trained on the dataset sourced from the Web [4], for many times and filtering the generated texts with a certain algorithm, the authors were able to extract sensitive data such as names, phone numbers, email addresses, 128-bit UUIDs, and IRC conversations.
+They even recovered Donald Trump's tweets😱.

 ![](2021-12-31-21-55-08.png)

 Larger models memorize more.
-Indeed, according to [the blog by the authors](https://bair.berkeley.edu/blog/2020/12/20/lmmem/), GPT-3 correctly reproduces about one full page of *Harry Potter and the Philosopher’s Stone*.
+Indeed, according to [the blog by the authors](https://bair.berkeley.edu/blog/2020/12/20/lmmem/), **GPT-3** [5] correctly reproduces about one full page of *Harry Potter and the Philosopher’s Stone*.

 This privacy and copyright issue is even worse considering the current trend towards larger and larger language models.
 To mitigate this problem, the authors suggest some possible remedies such as using differenctial privacy and sanitizing the training data more carefully.
 But more concrete countermeasures are needed.